 4. Loan application or establishment fee

 When you take out a home loan, you may be required to pay an establishment fee.
-This payment may be required by the bank to pay for the setting up of your home loan.
-However, some lenders will waive this fee, so it may be worthwhile to ask.
+However, some lenders will waive this fee, so it is worthwhile to around and see what your options are.

 5. Mortgage insurance